MerLin: A Discovery Engine for Photonic and Hybrid Quantum Machine Learning: MerLin architecture

-The SLOS framework \cite{Heurtel_2023}, on which \texttt{MerLin} is built, performs \emph{strong simulation}: it computes the exact quantum state after evolution through the interferometer, from which all output probabilities can be extracted, in a time complexity of $\mathcal{O}\left(n\binom{m+n-1}{n}\right)$.
-While the overall complexity remains linear in the Fock space dimension, SLOS avoids computing a separate matrix permanent for each output configuration by reusing intermediate results.
+The Strong Linear Optical Simulation (SLOS) framework \cite{Heurtel_2023}, on which \texttt{MerLin} is built, is a tool that performs \emph{strong simulation}: it computes the exact quantum state after evolution through the interferometer, from which all output probabilities can be extracted, in a time complexity of $\mathcal{O}\left(n\binom{m+n-1}{n}\right)$.
+While the overall complexity remains proportional to the size of the Fock space, SLOS avoids computing a separate matrix permanent for each output configuration by reusing intermediate results.
 This provides a significant speedup over previously known simulation methods for many practical cases.
 The trade-off is memory: SLOS requires $\mathcal{O}\!\left(n\binom{m+n-1}{n}\right)$ space to store the complete state vector, which limits practical use to approximately $n \lesssim 20$ photons on standard hardware \cite{Heurtel2023percevalsoftware}.